Homological stability for topological chiral homology of completions: Rational homological stability for bounded symmetric powers of closed manifolds

 \section{Rational homological stability for bounded symmetric powers of closed manifolds}

-Recall that the bounded symmetric power $Sym^{\leq c}_k(M)$ was defined to be the subspace of $Sym_k(M) = M^k/\mathfrak S_k$ consisting of unordered $k$-tuples $\{x_1,\ldots,x_k\}$ such that no more than $c$ points coincide.
-As noted in the introduction, homological stability for bounded symmetric powers $Sym_k^{\leq c}(M)$ of manifolds admitting boundary is an immediate corollary of the main theorem.
-This is because the space $Sym_k^{\leq c}(M)$ is homotopy equivalent to $\int_M P$ for $P=\{1,\ldots,c\}$ and thus the stabilization map induces an isomorphism on homology groups for $* < \lfloor \frac{k}{2c} \rfloor$ and a surjection for $* = \lfloor \frac{k}{2c} \rfloor $.
+Recall that the bounded symmetric power $\mr{Sym}^{\leq c}_k(M)$ was defined to be the subspace of $\mr{Sym}_k(M) = M^k/\mathfrak S_k$ consisting of unordered $k$-tuples $\{m_1,\ldots,m_k\}$ of points in $M$ such that no more than $c$ points coincide.
+As noted in the introduction and Example \ref{examplecompletionEn}, homological stability for bounded symmetric powers $\mr{Sym}_k^{\leq c}(M)$ of manifolds admitting boundary is an immediate corollary of the main theorem.
+This is because the space $\mr{Sym}_k^{\leq c}(M)$ is homotopy equivalent to $\int_M P$ for $P=\{1,\ldots,c\}$ (in fact homeomorphic to $\int_{M,\leq c} P$) and thus the stabilization map induces an isomorphism on homology groups for $* < \lfloor \frac{k}{2c} \rfloor$ and a surjection for $* = \lfloor \frac{k}{2c} \rfloor $.
 However, a transfer argument as in \cite{Do} or \cite{N} shows that the stabilization map is always injective, so that for bounded symmetric powers the stabilization map is an isomorphism for $* \leq \lfloor \frac{k}{2c} \rfloor$.
 By the universal coefficients theorem, the same is true for homology with rational coefficients.
-In this section, we will prove that essentially the same thing is true for closed manifolds; their bounded symmetric powers satisfy rational homological stability in the range $* \leq \lfloor \frac{k-c}{2c} \rfloor$.
+In this section, we will prove a similar statement for closed manifolds; their bounded symmetric powers satisfy rational homological stability in the range $* < \lfloor \frac{k-c}{2c} \rfloor$.
 This answers part of Conjecture F of \cite{VW}.